 and Wales after consulting the Lord Chancellor, and (b) one judge of the Court of Session nominated by the Lord President of that Court.

 (2A)

 (3)

 (4)

-(5) (a) (b)
+(5) $(a) \dots (b) \dots$

 (7)

 (8)

 (8A)

 (9)

 (10)

 (11) The Lord Chief Justice may nominate a judicial office holder (as defined in section 109(4) of the Constitutional Reform Act 2005) to exercise his functions under subsection (2)(a).

 Administration of Justice Act 1970, section 10(1)(a), 10(1A) and 10(1B) Section 10 (Temporary additional judges) (1) This section applies if both of the following conditions are met- This provision provides the LCJ or nominee with power to appoint temporary additional judges of the Registered Designs Appeal Tribunal.
 Delegation in force from April 2006.

-- (a) the Lord Chancellor thinks that it is expedient, having regard to the state of business pending before the Registered Designs Appeal Tribunal and after consulting the Lord Chief Justice, for a person to be appointed to sit and act as an additional judge of the Tribunal (either alone or with a judge of the High Court who is a judge of the Tribunal); - (b) the Lord Chancellor requests the Lord Chief Justice to make such an appointment. - (1A) The Lord Chief Justice may, after consulting the Lord Chancellor, appoint one of the following persons as mentioned in subsection (1)(a)- - (a) a judge of the Court of Appeal; - (b) a person who has held office as a judge of the Court of Appeal or of the High Court; - (c) one of Her Majesty's Counsel. - (1B) An appointment under this section is- - (a) for such period, or - (b) for the purpose of hearing such appeals, as the Lord Chief Justice determines, after consulting the Lord Chancellor.
+(a) the Lord Chancellor thinks that it is expedient, having regard to the state of business pending before the Registered Designs Appeal Tribunal and after consulting the Lord Chief Justice, for a person to be appointed to sit and act as an additional judge of the Tribunal (either alone or with a judge of the High Court who is a judge of the Tribunal); (b) the Lord Chancellor requests the Lord Chief Justice to make such an appointment.
+The power may only be exercised following consultation with the LC where there has been a request from the LC, which itself follows consultation with the LCJ or nominee.
+The power to determine the length of any such appointment may only be exercised following consultation with the LC.
+(1A) The Lord Chief Justice may, after consulting the Lord Chancellor, appoint one of the following persons as mentioned in subsection $(1)(a)$ - (a) a judge of the Court of Appeal; (b) a person who has held office as a judge of the Court of Appeal or of the High Court; (c) one of Her Majesty's Counsel.
+(1B) An appointment under this section is- (a) for such period, or (b) for the purpose of hearing such appeals, as the Lord Chief Justice determines , after consulting the Lord Chancellor.
 (2) A person appointed to the Tribunal under this section shall, while sitting and acting as aforesaid, have all the jurisdiction of, but shall not otherwise be deemed to be, a judge of the Tribunal.